undergrad-partner-school

 Admissions

-You need to discover as much as you can about the entrance requirements of the university in order to maximize your chances of being accepted.
-Here are the most important facts you need to know about admission at College of the Atlantic.
+In order to increase your chances of getting admitted, you need to know as much as possible about the university's criteria for admission.
+Here are the most important data you should know about admission at College of the Atlantic.

-According to the newest data, this institution uses standardized test scores for admission and it admitted 292 in 2023.
-College of the Atlantic has an official test-optional admission policy but considers standardized test scores for the applicants who choose to submit them.
+According to the newest data, this school uses standardized test scores for admission and it admitted 306 in 2024.
+College of the Atlantic has an official test-optional admission policy but considers standardized test scores if the applicant decides to submit them.
 As far as admission difficulty is considered, based on data self-reported by the institution this school is very difficult to get into.
-This eminent school with a rich history offers an unmatched learning experience to its students.
+Having a long tradition of academic success and a dedication to encouraging intellectual curiosity, College of the Atlantic provides a superior educational experience.

 Test Scores

-The average ACT score for all the admitted students in 2023 was 30 and the average GPA was 3.8.
+The ACT composite average score for all the accepted students in 2024 was 30 and the average GPA was 3.8.
 That means that you need a GPA that's above average in order to get into College of the Atlantic; the same goes for your ACT score.

-The SAT Critical Reading average score was 693 for the admitted students, while the average SAT Math score was 646.
+The new students had an average SAT Critical Reading score of 693 and an average SAT Math score of 646.

 Average Test Scores